IQuesadilla/mesh/README.md

     failure : return empty vector (size = 0)
     arg1    : name of device to request from

-vector<char> getFileData(string,string)
+vector<uint8> getFileData(string,string)
     success : return vector of binary data
-            : if file empty, return vector of one char '~' failure : return empty vector (size = 0) arg1    : name of device to request from arg2    : name of file to request
+            : if file empty, return vector of one uint8 '~' failure : return empty vector (size = 0)
+    arg1    : name of device to request from arg2    : name of file to request